Consumed (The Walking Dead): Plot

 A flashback shows Carol and her life after she was exiled by Rick.
 One morning at her shelter, she notices smoke rising in the distance and goes to investigate, only to find the prison in flames in the aftermath of The Governor's attack.

 After the feast at the church, Carol and Daryl have been following the car with the white cross.
 Carol suggests running the car off the road as they are low on gas, but Daryl vetoes the plan, hoping the car will lead them to its occupants' base.
 They track the car deep into the ruins of Atlanta and learn that it is occupied by policemen.
 However, their car runs out of gas, and the engine noise attracts walkers.
-Carol and Daryl abandon the car and spend the night in an abused women's shelter.
+Carol and Daryl abandon the car and spend the night in a women's domestic abuse shelter, which Carol admits she'd been to pre-apocalypse due to her abusive husband.

 The next morning, Carol and Daryl look for a suitable building from which to scout the area.
 They find a tall office building connected to a parking garage via a sky bridge and decide to enter from there.
 As they move through the garage, they are unaware that someone is following them.
 Upon entering the bridge, the two come across the remains of a survivor camp, with numerous walkers trapped in sleeping bags and tents.
 After killing the walkers in the sleeping bags, they enter an office, and Daryl spots a van with white crosses hanging over the edge of an overpass.
 The pair decides to investigate but is ambushed by Noah when they attempt to leave.
 With no choice, Carol and Daryl let him take their assault rifle and crossbow.
 Noah apologizes and cuts open the tents to release the trapped walkers, in order to distract the pair as he escapes.
 They kill the walkers and Carol aims her revolver at the fleeing Noah, but Daryl stops her.